Opiate Epidemic Latest Victim

 The Scope of the Opioid Epidemic in the United States

 Approximately 44 people die each day because of prescription painkiller overdose, according to SAMHSA.
 Unfortunately, many people first begin using painkillers as a way to numb physical or emotional pain.
-As they continue using the drug, however, they develop a physical dependence to it.
+As they continue using the drug, however, they develop a physical dependence on it.
 Soon, they experience intense cravings and withdrawal symptoms when without the drug.

-The high rates of painkiller prescriptions are a big part of the problem, but so too is the lack of treatment options that can truly treat the problems that underlie opioid addiction.
+The high rates of painkiller prescriptions are a big part of the problem, but so is the lack of treatment options that can truly treat the problems that underlie opioid addiction.
 Without a way to help patients become free of physical dependence, addicted individuals cannot address the underlying emotional or psychological issues that make keep them stuck in a cycle of addiction.
 Sadly, political pressures are preventing Congress from taking real action against the opioid epidemic.

 Congressional Infighting Over Funding for the Opioid Epidemic

 On March 2nd, 2016, the U.S. Senate blocked a bill designed to provide emergency funding for opioid abuse.
-The proposed legislation would designate $600 million in funding to help local communities fight prescription opiate painkiller and heroin addiction.
+The proposed legislation would designate $600 million in funding to help local communities fight prescription opiate painkillers and heroin addiction.
 Democratic senators worked for weeks to try to gain support for emergency funding.
 Despite several Republican senators breaking party lines to vote for the emergency funding provision, the bill didn’t have enough support to pass.

 Republicans cited existing appropriations as their reason for opposing the $600 million emergency funding.
 Senate Majority Leader Mitch McConnell noted that Congress previously authorized $400 million to go toward opioid-specific programs.
-However, none of that money has been appropriated yet, meaning that it is waiting to be spent.
+However, none of that money has been appropriated yet, meaning it is waiting to be spent.
 Congressional gridlock is preventing these funds from being used to enact life-changing measures in local communities.

 The $600 of emergency funds were part of a larger bill designed to address opioid abuse in the United States.
 Called the Comprehensive Addiction and Recovery Act, or CARA, the bill has broad bipartisan support.
 However, lawmakers continue to argue about the details of the bill.
 As written, CARA contains several key provisions designed to combat opioid addiction, including: